Ruturaj4/the_oscars/README.md

 ![alt text](/reports/figures/goals.png)

-While, plotting these - I thought of looking at home and away win percentage, i.e. if it really matters whether you play at home or away ground.
+While, plotting these - I thought of looking at home and away win percentage, i.e. if it really matters whether you play at home or at away ground.
 From following plot, it seems that it does matter (at certain percentage), although it is not totally impossible to win if playing away.

 Plotted using `plotly`: